Why do you need a living will and power of attorney for health care (called an appointment of a health care representative in Connecticut)?

 While you need not name someone who lives in Connecticut, the person you name should at least be willing and able to travel to your bedside if necessary.

 Your health care representative will begin to make health care decisions for you when you lack the capacity to do so.
-For more information, see Nolo's article Living Wills and Powers of Attorney for Health Care: How They Work.
+For more information, see Nolo's article Living Wills and Powers of Attorney for Health Care: Overview.

 Do I need a lawyer to make health care documents in Connecticut?